IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The scope parameter incorporated in the token requests SHALL be used to restrict authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which at runtime are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).
 The Authorization Server MAY refuse token requests that mention scope values that are unknown to the Authorization Server.

 Authorization Servers SHOULD limit the list of identifiers in the audience claim to a minimum to avoid token misuse by unintended parties.
+TODO: Does this belong in Security Considerations?
+(Same with the next paragraph

 The Authorization Client is RECOMMENDED to provide a resource value to limit usability of the requested token to the intended Resource Server.
 If provided, the Authorization Server SHOULD evaluate any resource values provided as part of the token request procedure.
 The Authorization Server SHOULD execute policies to detect wether the client has access to the indicated resource.
 If the Authorization Client presented a resource value in the token request, the Authorization Servers MUST limit the list of Resource Server identifiers in the audience claim to only those that are essential to interact with the specified resource (typically only the Resource Server itself).

-If the request is valid, all access policy criteria are met the Authorization Server SHALL respond with the access token response as outlined in section [3.71.4.2 Get Authorization Token Response](#37142-get-authorization-token-response).
+If the request is valid, all access policy criteria are met the Authorization Server SHALL respond with the access token response as outlined in Section [3.71.4.2 Get Authorization Token Response](#37142-get-authorization-token-response).

 If the authorization request is invalid, the Authorization Server SHALL react as defined in [OAuth 2.1, Section 4.1.2.1].

 ###### 3.71.4.1.3.1 Client Credential grant type

-The Authorization Server SHALL authenticate the Authorization Client using it's client identifier and secret as communicated in the HTTP Authorization header.
+The Authorization Server shall authenticate the Authorization Client using its client identifier and secret as communicated in the HTTP Authorization header.

-The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.2.2]
+The Authorization Server shall verify the access token request as described in [OAuth 2.1, Section 4.2.2]

 ###### 3.71.4.1.3.2 Authorization Code grant type

-The Authorization Server SHALL authenticate confidential and credential clients using the *client\_id* and *client\_secret*, or by other reliable client authentication method.
+The Authorization Server shall authenticate confidential and credential clients using the *client\_id* and *client\_secret*, or by other reliable client authentication method.
 In the latter case, the Authorization Server SHALL resolve the client authentication to a *client\_id* which was registered beforehand.

-The Authorization Server SHALL verify that all required parameters of the authorization request are present and valid.
-If valid, the Authorization Server SHALL authenticate the user and obtain the user consent (by presenting the user a form to authorize specific scopes or by establishing approval via other means).
-When the user consent is established, the Authorization Server SHALL issue an authorization code to the client redirect URI conveying the authorization code and client state value.
+The Authorization Server shall verify that all required parameters of the authorization request are present and valid.
+If valid, the Authorization Server shall authenticate the user and obtain the user consent (by presenting the user a form to authorize specific scopes or by establishing approval via other means).
+When the user consent is established, the Authorization Server shall issue an authorization code to the client redirect URI conveying the authorization code and client state value.

-The Authorization Client SHALL use the authorization code to request the access token from the Authorization Server.
+The Authorization Client shall use the authorization code to request the access token from the Authorization Server.
 The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.1.3].

 #### 3.71.4.2 Get Authorization Token Response